-The pending Child and Family Agency Strategy for the Participation of Children & Young People aims to ensure that every time a decision is taken, which directly affects a child or young person or children and young people collectively, their views are taken into consideration in the decision making process.
+The Child and Youth Participation Strategy 2019 - 2023 aims to ensure that every time a decision is taken, which directly affects a child or young person or children and young people collectively, their views are taken into consideration in the decision making process.
 The Strategy states that:

 'A modern public service places the service user at the heart of decision-making, service planning and provision.
 The Child and Family Agency is committed to engaging with children, families and communities regarding the design and quality of services.
 The participation of children and young people is fundamental to a child centred, rights-based approach to working with children and young people.
 It is a requirement of the forthcoming Department of Children and Youth Affairs (DCYA) National Participation Policy for Children and Young People and the pending National Children's Charter.
 It is also a key recommendation in the recent reports documenting Ireland’s failure to protect children experiencing abuse and neglect and is one of the Health and Information Quality Authority (HIQA) National Standards for the Protection and Welfare of Children.
 As well as it being a right and in keeping with national policy, there is evidence to suggest that when children and young people are meaningfully engaged in child protection interventions it can lead to better outcomes, including better targeted services for children and their families and the empowerment of children and young people (Bell, 2002; La Valle et al., 2012)'.

 The following is an outline of resources for staff to support the participation of children and young people in decision-making: